TheOdinProject/curriculum/ruby_on_rails/rails_sprinkles/stimulus_js.md

 ~~~

 In this situation you don't have a user do anything you could react to, he probably just came from another page.
 For
-these situation you can use the lifecycle methods Stimulus.
+these situations you can use the lifecycle methods Stimulus.
 We'll cover only the most important one for now: `connect`

 ~~~javascript
 import { Controller } from "@hotwired/stimulus"